alpmestan/servant/README.md

   & deleteWith Users.delete
 ```

-which can then be turned into a [scotty](http://hackage.haskell.org/package/scotty) webservice by calling `runResource` (from *servant-scotty* -- the only backend for now) on it.
+which can then be turned into a [scotty](http://hackage.haskell.org/package/scotty) webservice by calling `runResource` (from *servant-scotty* -- the only backend we have for now) on it.

 ## Documentation